Art Gallery of Ontario: Canadian

 Works in the Mclean Centre are organized around larger thematic issues relating to Canadian history, as opposed to chronologically.
 As a result, works from indigenous and Canadian artists are presented together to showcase the reciprocal influences and conflict between the two.
 An example of such thematic presentation is evident in how the museum exhibits Tom Thomson's The West Wind.
 When the painting was exhibited at the Mclean Centre, it was presented with Anishinaabe pouches adjacent to it, showcasing how two peoples viewed northern Ontario at that time.
 Text that accompanies works in the centre are presented in three languages, English, French, and either Anishinaabemowin or Inuktitut.
-The walls along the primary entry point into the McLean Centre is marked by small projectile points from arrows, spears, and knives from 9,000 BCE to 1,000 CE.
-The projectiles are a part of an art installation, as opposed to an ethnographic or archeological display.
+The walls along the primary entry point into the McLean Centre are marked by small projectile points from arrows, spears, and knives from 9,000 BCE to 1,000 CE.
+The projectiles form a part of an art installation instead of an ethnographic or archeological display.

-Landscape paintings from Canadian artists were among the first paintings to be acquired for the museum's collection.
-The museum's Canadian collection has works from a number of Canadian artists, including Jack Bush, Paul-Émile Borduas, Kazuo Nakamura, and members of the Group of Seven.
+Landscape paintings from Canadian artists were among the first to be acquired for the museum's collection.
+The museum's Canadian collection has works from several Canadian artists, including Jack Bush, Paul-Émile Borduas, Kazuo Nakamura, and members of the Group of Seven.
 The museum has more than 300 works by David Milne; 168 of which were donated to the museum as a part of the Thomson Collection of Canadian Art.
-The museum also has nearly 150 works from A. Y. Jackson, although the majority of it is placed in storage.
+The museum also has nearly 150 works from A. Y. Jackson, although most of it is in storage.
 The collection also features works from Canadian sculptors Frances Loring, Esmaa Mohamoud, and Florence Wyle.

-The museum also has a large collection Inuit artworks.
+The museum also has a large collection of Inuit artworks.
 The 1970s saw the first Inuit artwork added to the museum's collection; with the Art Gallery of Ontario acquiring the Sarick Collection, the Isaacs Reference Collection, and the Klamer Collection during the 1970s and early 1980s.
-In 1988, the museum formed the Inuit Collections Committee in order to maintain and grow the collection.
+In 1988, the museum formed the Inuit Collections Committee to maintain and grow the collection.
 The collection includes 2,800 sculptures, 1,300 prints, 700 drawings and wall hangings from Inuit artists.
 500 of these works are exhibited at the Inuit Visible Storage Gallery, opened in 2013.

 Conversely, the museum did not acquire its first First Nations artwork until 1979, acquiring a piece by Norval Morrisseau for its contemporary collection.
-The Art Gallery of Ontario did not acquire First Nations art until the late 1970s, in an effort to prevent overlap between the AGO's permanent collection and the permanent collections of the Royal Ontario Museum, which already had a collection of First Nations art.
+The Art Gallery of Ontario did not acquire First Nations art until the late 1970s, to prevent overlap between the AGO's permanent collection and the permanent collections of the Royal Ontario Museum, which already had a collection of First Nations art.
 The early 21st century saw the museum increase the representation of First Nations art in its Canadian-centred galleries, including the R. Samuel McLaughlin Gallery.
-First Nations artists whose works are featured in the museum's collection includes Charles Edenshaw, and Shelley Niro.
+First Nations artists whose works are featured in the museum's collection include Charles Edenshaw and Shelley Niro.